H. S. Lee

-Sir Henry Lee Hau Shik (李孝式; 19 November 1900 – 22 June 1988), also known as H.S.
-Lee, was a Malaysian politician and businessman who served as the Minister of Finance and Minister of Transport under former Chief Minister and former Prime Minister Tunku Abdul Rahman from August 1955 to August 1959 and in between, Federation of Malaya gained independence from Britain in August 1957.
-He co-founded the Malaysian Chinese Association (MCA) and Alliance Party (Alliance), predecessor of Barisan Nasional (BN).
-He was also a member of the Merdeka mission to London and the only Chinese signatory of the Malayan independence agreement with Britain.
-He was the only major leader of the independence movement not born in Malaya, instead, he was born in the British Hong Kong.
+Sir Henry Lee Hau Shik (李孝式; 19 November 1900 – 22 June 1988), also known as H. S. Lee, was a Malaysian politician and businessman who served as the Minister of Finance and Minister of Transport under former Chief Minister and former Prime Minister Tunku Abdul Rahman from August 1955 to August 1959 during which time Federation of Malaya gained independence from Britain in August 1957.
+He co-founded the Malaysian Chinese Association (MCA) and Alliance Party (Alliance), the predecessor of the Barisan Nasional (BN).
+He was also a member of the Merdeka mission to London and the only Chinese signatory to the Malayan independence agreement with Britain.
+He was the only major leader of the independence movement not born in Malaya, instead, he was born in British Hong Kong.

 Early life and education

 Henry Lee Hau Shik was born on 19 November 1900 in Hong Kong, the eldest son of prominent and wealthy businessman Lee Kwai-Lim and Kam Kwok-Chun.
 His family ran a silk-trading firm, Kam Lun Tai, which later branched into remittance and mining, with offices in Hong Kong and Singapore.
 He had two brothers and two sisters.

 Lee's great-grandfather had been a senior official during the reign of Emperor Tongzhi of the Qing dynasty while his grandfather was a famous scholar and philanthropist in his hometown of Zhenlong, Xinyi in Guangdong.

 Lee received his secondary education in Guangzhou in 1914, before attending Queen's College in Hong Kong.
 He completed degrees in Economics and Law at the University of London and St John's College, Cambridge, where he came to know the future King George VI.

 Lee's first job was as a government servant in Hainan, which he quit after three days as his boss would only play mahjong all day.
 He then worked at P&O Bank in Hong Kong.